 In 1801, Louisa and John Quincy left their contented life in Berlin with a babe in arms, the patriotically named George Washington Adams.
 They landed in Philadelphia and travelled first to Washington to see Louisa’s family now living in greatly reduced circumstance after the collapse of Joshua’s business – which took with it, to Louisa’s lasting shame, the £5000 dowry he had promised to John Quincy.
 (Dispirited by misfortune, what limited work Joshua had was made possible through the largesse of John Quincy’s father; he died not long after seeing Louisa again.)

 She was an American but one who had never lived in America.
-Used to a cosmopolitan life in London and Berlin, she had to learn a new cultural tradition, not least in arriving to meet John Quincy’s family in Massachusetts (John Adams term as President concluded in 1797) at their estate Peacefield, which was adorned more by trees than decoration as befitted the Adams’ puritan roots.
+Used to a cosmopolitan life in London and Berlin, she had to learn a new cultural tradition, not least in arriving to meet John Quincy’s family in Massachusetts (including John Adams, second US President between 1797-1801) at their estate Peacefield, which was adorned more by trees than decoration as befitted the Adams’ puritan roots.
 Louisa recounted, “Had I stepped into Noah’s Ark, I don’t think I could have been more utterly astonished.”
 It was grey skies, fallen leaves and winter in New England.
 She recalled being “so much depressed, and so ill.”
 Throughout her life she suffered from ‘illness,’ much of which was physical but frequently, in the wake of loss and partings, emotional.
 She wrote: John Adams took “a fancy to me” though “he was the only one.”
 She felt a withering eye for her more fashionable traits from Abigail, who had corresponded with John Quincy from his first mention of Louisa about wifely attributes.
 She had met Louisa’s parents during their heyday in London and feared her daughter-inlaw would not be a woman of substance.
 After her first encounters with Louisa, observing her thin physique and persistent cough, Abigail predicted she would be of “short duration.”
 But in time Louisa won her over.
 The excellence of her correspondence Abigail wrote her, “makes me a sharer with you in your various occupations, brings me acquainted with characters, and places me at your fireside.”
 For “one single letter conveys more information…than I could obtain in a whole session of Congress.”
 Greetings of “Mrs. Adams” in their letters, Thomas says, gave way to expressions of “my dear daughter” and “my dear mother” as the years proved Louisa’s fortitude despite separation, change and tragedy.

 Separation included being apart from John Quincy at points throughout their life together, among them, after his first appointment to the US Senate (1803).
 By now she had a second son, John Adams II, and John Quincy determined she should remain with their children in New England to allow him to inexpensively concentrate on his congressional duties.
 She called his diktat, “coldness and unkindness.”
 They tried other arrangements, including leaving both her boys in 1805 with her parents-in-law at their request when George was four and John was two.
 She was told it was better than raising them in a Washington boarding house.
 But Louisa lamented that when eventually reunited with her children, they found their mother a stranger.
 Not long after she journeyed to the “gilded darkness” of St. Petersburg when John Quincy was appointed first United States Minister to Russia in 1809, taking along a third son, two year old Charles Francis Adams, but leaving behind George and John against her wishes.
 She would not see them again for six years.
 “Oh this agony of agonies,” she wrote later.
 “Can ambition repay such sacrifices?
 Never!”